Error-331/code_tests/docs/bible/links.md

 Blind Leaders - June 30 (there are a lot of false converts nowadays; always do the will of the God thy Father);

 Take Hold of Understanding - July 1 (Run from sin);

+The Law is Spiritual - July 2 (Learn to open up the spiritual nature of the Ten Commandments);